 - how to deal with harassment at work

-EHRC has also produced guidance for public sector employers about equality impact assessments and is having due regard to the Public Sector Equality Duty and Scottish Specific Duties during the pandemic.
+EHRC have also produced guidance for public sector employers about equality impact assessments and having due regard to the Public Sector Equality Duty and Scottish Specific Duties during the pandemic.

 Apprentices can return to work at the same time as their co-workers.
 For specific concerns regarding the safe return to work for apprentices, there is information and support on the Skills Development Scotland website and apprentices can speak to an advisor directly on 0800 917 8000.